ling-k/starter-hugo-academic/content/project/RL_car_racing/index.md

 ---

-This project aims at dealing with decision making problems in autonomous driving by applying deep reinforcement learning and behavioral cloning algorithm in a simulated car racing environment.
+This project deals with decision making problems in autonomous driving by applying deep reinforcement learning and behavioral cloning algorithm in a simulated car racing environment.
 To be specific, we will implement deep reinforcement learning algorithms (Proximal Policy Optimization) and behavioral cloning algorithm (DAGGER) and